Mexico Itinerary: 3 Months in Mexico

 When is the best time to visit Mexico?

-Anytime.
-Mexico is pleasant all year round.
+Weather wise, Mexico is pleasant all year round.
 Rainy season runs from May till September and dry season is from December to April.
 Rainy season has a couple downpours and can be cold and wet in the mountainous town of San Cristobal de las Casas and San Jose del Pacifico.
 Hurricane season also runs around the same time as rainy season.
 During the months of June till September there is also a increased amount of sargassum on the beach of the Caribbean coast.
-This past year in 2022, it got quite bad to the point where you couldn’t even be on the beach.
+In 2022 when I visited, it got quite bad to the point where you couldn’t even be on the beach.
 Dry season may be a bit more pleasant with much less rain but less green landscape.
 It’s best to time your Mexico itinerary around these weather patterns if you plan to spend more time in certain areas.

 How can I get around Mexico?